mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="michael-2005.webp" max-width="500px" caption="Michael Lehenbauer, software development intern on Aardvark">}}

-[Ben Pollack](https://www.bitquabit.com/meta/about/) worked at Fog Crek for several years.
+[Ben Pollack](https://www.bitquabit.com/meta/about/) worked at Fog Creek for several years.
 He seems to have never caught the startup bug, mainly working at larger, more established companies.
-He has followed in Joel's footsteps in blogging, as he writes regularly about software, technology, and his passion for functional programming.
+He has followed in Joel's footsteps in blogging, as he writes regularly about software, technology, and his passion for functional programming, sometimes engaging in [geeky arguments about Smalltalk with Tyler](https://web.archive.org/web/20090523175306/http://hicks-wright.net/blog/my-language-features-are-your-libraries/).

 {{<img src="ben-2005.webp" max-width="500px" caption="Ben Pollack, software development intern on Aardvark">}}